Originally published in 2012 / updated in June 2018

 - When you return to your country with your car and Carnet de Carnet with all stamps, the AA will return your deposit.
 It is as simple as that and as far as we are concerned the system works just fine.

-- If you are still traveling after a year you will have to buy a new Carnet de Passage.
+- If you are still traveling a year later, you will have to buy a new Carnet de Passage.

 The Automobile Association